 The last chapter of the book focuses on quantitative evidence that supports my style of trading, and all the patterns in the course.
 We discuss tendencies between different asset classes, and how to structure these ideas into actual trades.
 Most of you know I’m always talking about how random markets are; well, here are some ways they are NOT random!

 You might ask why I didn’t publish this material years ago.
-The reason is two-fold: many of the editors of my first book thought this material was too controversial.
+The reason is two-fold: many of the editors and early readers of my first book thought this material was too controversial.
 I was told things like “just support other analysis.
 Too many people talk about moving averages for you to show there’s no statistical edge.
-Everyone uses them…” I think this advice was wrong, but the added material would have significantly shifted the focus of my first book by going perhaps a bit too deeply into quantitative techniques—it might have obscured the practical application a bit and made a large book even longer!
+Everyone uses them…” I think this advice was wrong, and I’m happy to share this material with you today.
+The second reason was more important: if all of this material had been in my first book, it would have significantly shifted the focus of that first book–making it less practice and perhaps too distracted by details of statistical techniques.
+Good writing is mostly good editing, and good editing meant this material didn’t belong in the first book… but it works perfectly here!

 I’m very excited about this book and to be able to share it with you.
 For now, if you haven’t already seen my new site, go check out MarketLifeTrading.com.
 The new version of the course is in progress there—it still is, and will always be, completely free.
 We also have several video series relating to current market conditions, screens and setups in stocks, and a growing community forum.
 Come and join us!